Matthew 8:14: Content

 For a collection of other versions see BibleHub Matthew 8:14.

 Analysis

-This passage clearly shows that Peter was married.
-Lapide notes that, "none of the Apostles, except Peter, are spoken of in the Gospels as having a wife."
+This passage clearly indicates that the apostle Peter was married.
+Cornelius a Lapide notes that "none of the Apostles, except Peter, are spoken of in the Gospels as having a wife".
 It is said that he left his wife and daughter to follow Jesus.

 Ancient commentaries say that "the fever of the soul is the fire of concupiscence, the burning heat of lust, of gluttony, of pride and of envy."
-Support for this comes from the words of St. Paul, "If they cannot contain, let them marry, for it is better to marry than to burn."
-(1 Cor 7:9) It is believed this account is related somewhat out of sequence since the other gospels place this account before the Sermon on the Mount.
-Only Matthew here places it after.
+Support for this comes from the words of St. Paul, "If they cannot contain, let them marry, for it is better to marry than to burn" (1 Cor 7:9).
+It is believed this account is related somewhat out of sequence since the other gospels place this account before the Sermon on the Mount.
+Only Matthew here places it after it.